naveen-anandhan/Singapore-Resale-Flat-Prices-Predicting/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request or open an issue if you have any suggestions or improvements.
+Please fork the repository and use a feature branch.
+Pull requests are warmly welcome.

-## License
+## Contact

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize the content and sections according to your project's needs.
+Created by [Naveen Anandhan](https://www.linkedin.com/in/naveen-anandhan-8b03b62a5/?trk=public-profile-join-page) - feel free to contact me!